Randy Mahon (3-2) entered the cage at XFFC 16 in his hometown of Grande Prairie looking for revenge, but Tom O’Connor (6-1) wasn’t having any of it.

 Francotti has kicked off his pro career at 1-0, while Harrison still searches for his first win, falling to 0-2.

 Metituk Claims Third Straight

-One of the more promising young prospects from Grand Prairie, Isaiah Metituk (2-2), welcomed Brody Zarinwy (0-2) into the cage in the amateur main event.
+One of the more promising young prospects from Grande Prairie, Isaiah Metituk (2-2), welcomed Brody Zarinwy (0-2) into the cage in the amateur main event.